 Today's businesses understand SOA.
 But they don't always understand how to get started.
 Approaching today's critical needs with strategic business goals in mind is what SOA is all about-SOA with a business-centric view.
 IBM breaks down barriers to getting started by bringing our clients focused, approachable entry points into SOA.

-SOA entry points help businesses pursue SOA the right way: by taking a project-based approach and demanding that each project deliver real business value.
-A recent study of more than 500 companies, conducted by Mercer Management Consultants, showed that the surveyed companies are approaching SOA from entry points of integrating people, processes, information or a combination of all three.1 IBM helps its clients use these entry points with focused software, services and expertise.
-IBM also helps to lay the technical groundwork for integrating people, processes and information by offering entry points for connectivity and reuse.
-People-centric collaboration Companies that focus on collaboration among people are interested in improving their productivity by giving their employees and trading partners the ability to create a personalized, consolidated way to interact with other people and information-in the context of business processes.
+SOA entry points help businesses pursue SOA the right way: by taking a projectbased approach and demanding that each project deliver real business value.
+A recent study of over 500 companies, conducted by Mercer Management Consultants, showed that the surveyed companies are approaching SOA from entry points of integrating people, processes, information or a combination of all three.
+IBM helps its clients utilize these entry points with focused software, services and expertise.
+IBM also helps to lay the technical groundwork for integration of people, processes and information by offering entry points for connectivity and reuse.

+People-centric collaboration

+Companies that focus on collaboration among people are interested in improving their productivity by giving their employees and trading partners the ability to create a personalized, consolidated way to interact with other people and information-in the context of business processes.
 Their employees and trading partners need a role-based, intuitive and adaptive user experience.

-For this entry point, businesses can start by using IBM WebSphere® Portal software to build a view of a key business process by aggregating information in a way that makes sense for people to help them make better decisions.
+To make use of this entry point, businesses can start by using IBM WebSphere® Portal software to build a view of a key business process by aggregating information in a way that makes sense for people-to help them make better decisions.
 As businesses become more comfortable, the next step is to use alert-driven SOA dashboards that are tied to a broader number of processes for tighter management of performance.

+Business process management

+These companies are interested in the ability to optimize their processes, deploy them on the fly and monitor the effectiveness of the altered processes.
+But in order to be truly innovative, the companies need to ensure that the process components are completely reusable-so that they can be reconfigured quickly and economically in response to rapidly changing opportunities and threats.

+To make use of this entry point, businesses can start by using IBM WebSphere Business Modeler software to model a single underperforming process, remove the bottlenecks and simulate the process.
+Then they can use IBM WebSphere Integration Developer software to assemble the components into an SOA application and deploy the enhanced, optimized process with IBM WebSphere Process Server software.
+Later, they can take the next step by flexibly linking multiple processes across the enterprise and outside their firewalls to suppliers and partners.

-"IBM is taking an even more comprehensive approach to service oriented architecture.
+"IBM is taking an even more comprehensive approach to service-oriented architecture.
 While deploying technology is certainly key to a successful SOA integration, it is the coalescence of the people, process and information elements that are truly core to the SOA process.
-This business-centric approach not only is the technology aspects of SOA but also adds critical elements of business insight and emerging best practices for overall organizational change through SOA." -Ron Schmelzer and Jason Bloomberg, ZapThink, April 2006
+This business-centric approach not only is the technology aspects of SOA but also adds critical elements of business insight and emerging best practices for overall organizational change through SOA." - Ron Schmelzer and Jason Bloomberg, ZapThink, April 2006